 Metro Health Hospital Participates in National Drug Take Back Day

-Thinking about flushing your unused medications down the toilet?
-Don’t.
-Metro Health Hospital can help you get rid of them safely on Saturday, April 28.
+Metro Health Hospital can help you get rid of unused medications safely on Saturday, Sept.
+27 – no questions asked.

-Metro Health will once again participate in National Drug Take Back Day, which is sponsored by the U.S. Drug Enforcement Administration.
-Between 10 a.m. and 2 p.m., area residents will be able to return unused prescriptions to the Granger Green common area of Metro Health’s campus.
+The region’s leading community hospital will once again participate in National Drug Take Back Day, which is sponsored by the U.S. Drug Enforcement Administration.
+Between 10 a.m. and 2 p.m., area residents will be able to return unused prescriptions to the hospital lobby.
 A pharmacist will be available throughout the event to answer questions about medications.

 The Wyoming Police Department will be on hand to anonymously accept all prescriptions and over-the-counter medications, including controlled substances, with no questions asked.

 Growing concern over pharmaceutical pollution in waterways and prescription drug abuse has led cities across the nation to develop drug take back programs.
 The West Michigan Take Back Meds program is a joint effort between local pharmacies, law enforcement, wastewater treatment facilities and government agencies to provide residents with safe, convenient access to proper medicine disposal.Medications collected in West Michigan are transported to Kent County’s Waste to Energy Facility where they are incinerated.